 A charming monastery looks down over Tsambika beach, an unspoiled spot to catch some rays in a captivating wild and rugged setting.

 A host of festivals and major events are held each year in Rhodes, including those associated with the island’s rich Byzantine and medieval history.
-Here are few worth checking out if they are happening during your stay.
+Here are few worth checking out if they are happening during your Rhodes holiday.

 This was founded in 2005 and it takes place at the end of May in Rhodes Old Town.
 It includes an impressive range of attractions including concerts, exhibitions, theatrical plays, banquets, musicians, jesters, jugglers, fire eaters and dancers.